Did you know Africa is the most diversified continent in terms of languages?

 Multilingualism – yes or no?

 The rulers realized how important the language is in shaping and enhancing the cultural and national identity of citizens.
-Hence local languages can be heard more and more often not only in the street but also in the media and schools.
+Hence, local languages are heard more and more often not only in the street, but also in the media and schools.

-Researchers predict, however, that if Africa continues to develop in the same way as Europe or both Americas, sooner or later the continent will be dominated by two or three languages which will gradually displace local dialects.
+Researchers predict, however, that if Africa continues to develop in the same way as Europe or both Americas, sooner or later the continent will be dominated by two or three languages.
+They will gradually displace local dialects.